mtanaka25/WashU_Quant_Macro/README.md

 ## About Economics 5725

-Economics 5725 is a PhD lecture taught by Juan M. Sanchez (Federal Reserve Bank of St. Louis).
+Economics 5725 is a PhD-level lecture taught by Juan M. Sanchez (Federal Reserve Bank of St. Louis).

-The goals of this course are (1) to introduce the basics tools of modern quantitative macroeconomics, and (2) to help us to start working on quantitative macro.
-In the course, we are expected to implement models with rich heterogeneity across agents and firms, aggregate fluctuations, and transitional dynamics.
+The goals of this course were (1) to introduce the basics tools of modern quantitative macroeconomics, and (2) to help us to start working on quantitative macro.
+We were expected to implement models with rich heterogeneity across agents and firms, aggregate fluctuations, and transitional dynamics.
 For the detail of the course, see the syllabus available on [Juan's personal website](https://sites.google.com/view/juanmsanchezweb).

-Because the PDFs of the homework assignments are copyrighted by the instructor, I will not share them.
-The only things I will upload here are the codes I write for my own solutions.
+In Economics 5725, we were required to work on nine assignments.
+The programs here are what I prepared for these assignemnts.
+Note that because the PDFs of the homework assignments are copyrighted by the instructor, I do not share them.
+The only things I upload here are the codes I wrote for my own solutions.

 ## Programming language
- I basically use Python, which is recommended by the lecturer.
-While I have not done so for now, however, I might occasionally use MATLAB when I think it is more suited.
+I used Python, which was recommended by the lecturer.

 ## Requirements
-I use the latest version of Python and its basic packages (e.g. numpy).
-I write the scripts with the latest version of Visual Studio Code and run them on the latest Mac OS's Terminal.
+I used the latest version (at the time I wrote) of Python and its basic packages (e.g. numpy).
+I wrote the scripts with Visual Studio Code (version 1.73.0) and run them on Terminal of macOS Ventura 13.0.
-Note that, in case I would write MATLAB codes, I would use R2022b.

 In the codes in `HW1` and `HW2`, I use `freadapi` and `statsmodels` packages, which are not included in standard collections of Python packages.
 To use `freadapi`, you need to apply a API key to St. Louis Fed.
 The application is accepted online for free.